+So greener homes are here and now.
 Those of us serious about going green would all love to turn our homes into the block’s best example of energy efficiency retaining architectural aesthetic.
-Unfortunately this requires a hefty upfront investment and weeks if not months of inconvenience.
+However and unfortunately this requires a hefty upfront investment.
+In addition, weeks if not months of inconvenience.
 Which equates to headaches whether you’re an on-the-go professional or settling down parent.

-Fortunately, there are ways to get a greener home that don’t involve the hassles of a remodel.
-More and more companies are catering to the needs of energy-conscious consumers by providing them with an array of ways to save with energy efficient products.
-No matter where you choose to find these tools to drive down utility costs, it’s important to get a sense of what you stand to save by installing a few simple upgrades around the house:
+Fortunately, there are ways to get a greener home.
+One that doesn’t involve the hassles of a remodel.
+So more and more companies are catering to the needs of energy-conscious consumers.
+All by providing them with an array of ways to save with energy efficient products.
+No matter where you choose to find these tools to drive down utility costs.
+Because it’s important to get a sense of what you stand.
+Especially to save by installing a few simple upgrades around the house:

-Academic research on CFLs and LEDs consistently shows they not only last for years – far longer than any old fashioned one you’ll ever buy – they consume far less energy to emit the same amount of illumination.
+Academic research on LEDs consistently shows they not only last for years.
+So much longer than any old fashioned one you’ll ever buy.
+Plus they consume far less energy to emit the same amount of illumination.
 Fitting every light fixture with one of these upgraded bulbs is an easy way to reduce energy usage at home without inciting much home repair ruckus.

 The average household uses about 260 gallons of water a day.
 Single men out there can probably cut that number in half – it’s still way more than you’d probably guess.
 Installing flow limiters on the faucets, toilets, and shower heads is one way to cut down on water usage annually.
 But don’t forget to monitor for leaks, which account for the overwhelming majority of wasted water.